QuentinRa/blog.quentinra.dev/info/ocaml/intro/install-win.md

 Download [Cygwin](https://cygwin.com/install.html).

 * Next
-* Install from internet, Next
+* Install from the internet, Next
 * Next, Next, Next
 * Pick a link in the list, Next
 * In view, select full

-Now, you have to pick the **commands** you want, which means replacing "Skip" (in the column "New") by a version of the command.
+Now, you have to pick the **commands** you want, which means replacing "Skip" (in the column "New") with a version of the command.
 You should use the search bar.
 I picked **make**, **ocaml**, opam (not required), **vim** (just in case), **wget** and **curl**.
 If you are planning to use opam, add `libclang` and `mingw[...]clang`.

 * Then process with the installation